top of page

 Network Systems Administrator Job Duties And Responsibilities

-A Network Systems Administrator is responsible for installing, configuring, and maintaining servers and networking equipment, ensuring optimal performance and security.
-They monitor scheduled jobs and computer outputs for accuracy, perform critical data backups, and manage security updates across various systems.
-Additionally, they troubleshoot network issues, maintain user accounts and permissions, and oversee the implementation of security solutions like firewalls and intrusion detection systems.
-Collaboration with other IT teams is essential for managing services such as VoIP and Virtual Desktop Infrastructure, while also documenting technical support processes for future reference.
+A Network Systems Administrator is responsible for installing, configuring, testing, and maintaining servers, Storage Area Networks (SAN), and various networking equipment to ensure optimal performance and security.
+They monitor scheduled jobs and computer outputs for accuracy, perform critical data backups, and secure data according to established protocols.
+Additionally, the role involves managing security solutions such as firewalls and intrusion detection systems, as well as troubleshooting issues related to ATM, Internet Banking, and Mobile services.
+Collaboration with other IT teams is essential for managing computer labs, VoIP systems, and maintaining consistent connectivity across all network devices.

 Why be a network systems administrator with IES Residential?